 In 2012, AVC garnered mitigation funding to establish a burrowing owl and desert tortoise preserve south of Edwards Air Force Base, which we have since expanded to 100 acres.

-In 2015 through 2017, AVC provided mitigation planning services to the City of Lancaster for its retention basin at Avenue H, and supported the Los Angeles County Sanitation Districts' acquisition planning for Alkali Mariposa lily and other rare plants.
-AVC also funded a study and worked to preserve lake habitats in the western Antelope Valley for Tricolored blackbird colonies.
+In 2015 through 2017, AVC provided restoration and mitigation planning services to the City of Lancaster for its retention basin at Avenue H, and supported the Los Angeles County Sanitation Districts' acquisition planning for Alkali Mariposa lily and other rare plants.
+AVC also funded a study and worked, albeit unsuccessfully, to preserve lake habitats in the western Antelope Valley for the southernmost remaining Tricolored blackbird colonies.

-By 2018 AVC garnered state approval for the Rift Zone Conceptual Area Preservation Plan (CAPP), which positions a ten-mile wetlands corridor along the San Gabriel Mountains north slope for acquisition and stewardship funding from the Wildlife Conservation Board.
+By 2018 AVC garnered state approval for the Rift Zone Conceptual Area Preservation Plan (CAPP), for a ten-mile wetlands corridor along the San Gabriel Mountains north slope.
+Landowners within the CAPP area can apply for acquisition or stewardship funding from the California Wildlife Conservation Board.

-Over the years AVC has has hosted Earth Day Events, Habitat Cleanups, Endangered Species Day Conferences, Art Exhibits, the 10/10 Plastic Bag Exchange, and educational exhibits such as Selections from the Waste Wunderkammer.
-AVC participates in community hosted events and fairs such as the P-22 Day Festival and SOAR High School's Enviro Fair.
-And AVC offers presentations at schools and community groups to educate the public about desert habitat, wildlands stewardship, climate change and carbon footprint, and sustainability.
+Over the years AVC has has hosted Earth Day Events, Endangered Species Day Conferences, the 10/10 Plastic Bag Exchange, the annual Bicycle Ride Day, and educational art exhibits including Selections from the Waste Wunderkammer.
+AVC has hosted Habitat Cleanups for our own preserves as well as CA State Parks and Los Angeles County Sanctuaries.
+AVC also participates in community hosted events and fairs such as the P-22 Day Festival and SOAR High School's Enviro Fair, and AVC offers presentations at schools and community groups to educate the public about desert habitat, wildlands stewardship, climate change and carbon footprint, and sustainability.